aoanla/SRDBlog-Src/posts/highlights/2019/wknd-14Dec2019.rst

 .. __: tba

-`Huinãs Roller Derby`_ host the third edition of QuadBeer, their annual end of year tournament [which also happens to include artesanal beers].
+`Huiñas Roller Derby`_ host the third edition of QuadBeer, their annual end of year tournament [which also happens to include artesanal beers].
 This edition is run as a "quadrangular", a round robin for 4 teams, over two days.
 Officiating support for this event in Patagonia provided by funds raised by Un Sol Para Lxs Oficialxs last weekend.

 .. _Huiñas Roller Derby: https://www.instagram.com/hrdbariloche